Fisher Farm Cemetery: History

-Willard Fisher, an early Sarpy County farmer, buried his three children in the corner of his farm after an epidemic in 1883.
+Willard Fisher, an early Sarpy County farmer, buried his three children on his farm after an epidemic in 1883.
 His grave and those of his children were later joined by several Jewish congregations.

 Fisher Farm Cemetery was established by the Congregation Share Zion in 1901.
-In 1909 the deed was later transferred to Chevra B'nai Yisroel.
-In 1915 the deed was transferred again to the B'nai Abrahm Society of South Omaha.
-Eventually Hrabik, Beth Hamedrosh Hagadol and Bnai Abraham cemeteries would join Fisher Farm Cemetery.
+In 1909, the deed was transferred to Chevra B'nai Yisroel.
+In 1915, the deed was transferred again to the B'nai Abrahm Society of South Omaha.
+Eventually, Hrabik, Beth Hamedrosh Hagadol and Bnai Abraham cemeteries would join Fisher Farm Cemetery.

-The cemetery is still active, and is almost full.
+The cemetery is still active, and is nearly full.

 Layout

 The older section of the cemetery is segregated by gender and age.
-In one row adult males were buried side by side down the row in order of death.
-In the next row adult females were buried in the same fashion.
-There were separate rows where most of the children were buried.
-There is no way to establish who was a husband and wife since they were buried separately.
+In one row, adult males are buried side by side down in order of death, while in the next row, adult females are buried in a similar fashion.
+There are also separate rows designated for children.
+This arrangement makes it difficult to determine which individuals were married to each other, as spouses are buried in separate rows.

-In the new sections couples and families are usually buried together.
+In the new section, couples and families are usually buried together.
 Another interesting feature is that most of the graves have raised concrete borders and the enclosed area contains ground cover.
 Most of the more recent markers have Hebrew and English inscriptions, but many of the oldest ones have only Hebrew inscriptions.
 Some have had English inscriptions added later to the original Hebrew ones.